- 1 Chainsaw Chain Guide – How to Find the Best Chainsaw Chain?

 Low kickback chain

 Kickback may occur when the moving chain at the nose or tip of the guide bar touches an object, or when the wood closes in and pinches the saw chain in the cut.
 Tip or bar nose contact can, in some cases, cause a lightning-fast reverse reaction, kicking the guide bar up and back toward the operator.
+This can happen even to the best chainsaw chain, regardless of brand.

 Most chainsaw chains for homeowners are designed to lower the chances of a kickback.
 These tend to be semi chisel chain, meaning that the outside edge and working corner are rounded versus the squared corner of a chisel chain.